schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Gute Ausrüstung und schlechte Ausrüstung

-Wenn ihr wollt, könnt ihr festlegen, dass der eine Ausrüstungsgegenstand ein "gutes" Adjektiv, und der andere ein "schlechtes" haben muss.
-Vielleicht hast du eine **"Warme Jacke"** und eine **"Alte Kanone"** oder ein **"Schnelles Motorrad"** und eine **"Überzogene Kreditkarte"**.
+Wenn ihr wollt, könnt ihr festlegen, dass der eine Ausrüstungsgegenstand ein „gutes“ Adjektiv, und der andere ein „schlechtes“ haben muss.
+Vielleicht hast du eine „**Warme Jacke**“ und eine „**Alte Kanone**“ oder ein „**Schnelles Motorrad**“ und eine „**Überzogene Kreditkarte**“.

 <!-- Good Gear / Bad Gear
 You can, if you want, dictate that one piece of Gear must have a “good” adjective, and the other a “bad” one.
 You might have a Warm Jacket and an Old Gun; or a Fast Motorcycle and a Maxed-out Credit Card. -->